inkognitro/oas-tszod-gen/README.md

 Let's consider some example endpoints which might be defined in your OAS3 specification under the `paths` variable:

-1. The variables and type definitions for the endpoint which has `auth.authenticate` as a value in the `operationId` property will be generated to the `./auth/authenticate.ts` file.
+1. The variables and type definitions for the endpoint which has `auth.authenticate` as a value in the `operationId` property will be put into `./auth/authenticate.ts`
-2. The variables and type definitions for the endpoint which has `userManagement.getUsers` as a value in the `operationId` property will be generated to the `./user-management/getUsers.ts` file.
+2. The variables and type definitions for the endpoint which has `userManagement.getUsers` as a value in the `operationId` property will be put into `./user-management/getUsers.ts`
-3. The variables and type definitions for the endpoint which has `userManagement.admin.getUsers` as a value in the `operationId` property will be generated to the `./user-management/admin/getUsers.ts` file.
+3. The variables and type definitions for the endpoint which has `userManagement.admin.getUsers` as a value in the `operationId` property will be put into `./user-management/admin/getUsers.ts`